Lorentz83/alps/README.md

 - documentation:
   - add some example photos;
-- improve the protocol and see if I can make a better use of the Teensy computational power and extra memory;
 - on the board side:
   - re-add/improve SD card support;
 - on the Android side: